VernerAnton/CV-to-powepoint-app/POWERPOINT_IMPLEMENTATION_NOTES.md

 ## 2. Template Creation: Detailed Instructions

-The success of this system depends on a correctly formatted template file named `template_with_placeholders.pptx`, which must be placed in the root of the project.
+The success of this system depends on a correctly formatted template file named `template_with_placeholders.pptx`, which must be placed in the `public` folder at the root of the project.

 ### Step 1: Base Design
 - Use PowerPoint to create a slide with the exact branding, layout, and text boxes for four candidates.